Knysna - The Garden Route, Part 1

 Mossel Bay, the western end of the Garden Route, is well-known for its wild (as opposed to farm-raised) oysters.
 For pennies on the dollar, we’d spend hours sitting on an outdoor patio, listening to live music, drinking wine and beer (Chipp needed a break from the wine…), and crushing massive servings of oysters, calamari, sardines, and other local delights.

-A Beer and Gin Tour of Knysna
+Bars in Knysna - A Beer and Gin Tour

 Wanting to venture out from our Thesen enclave, we spent an afternoon strolling around the Knysna harbor and up the surrounding hills into the city’s industrial area.
 Similar to many renovated industrial zones in the US, this one is slowly transitioning from abandoned factories to craft breweries, cafes, and other elements of the general hipster ecosystem.